- CHS 1952-1954

 - Began his long career as an 8 years old, touring Australia as a boy soprano with the Australian Boys Choir.

 - Actively involved in theatre at school and began performing weekly on a long-running children’s radio serial as a teenager

-Jon Finlayson, well-known and loved Australian actor, writer, director, producer, singer, raconteur, family man and host of many a fabulous dinner party, died of cancer on 12 September 2012, aged 74.
+Jon Finlayson, well-known and loved Australian actor, writer, director, producer, singer, raconteur and family man died of cancer in September 2012, aged 74.

 Jon spent many years performing in musicals at the Comedy Theatre, Her Majesty’s, the Princess and Russell Street Theatre, including The Fantasticks, Robert and Elizabeth, Bells Are Ringing, For Amusement Only, Lock Up Your Daughters and Auntie Mame with the likes of Tikki Taylor, John Newman, Toni Lamond, Frank Sheldon, Hy Hazel, Ruth Cracknell, June Bronhill and Maggie Fitzgibbon.
 He also created the role of Feldman for The Magic Show, in which he played opposite Ross Skiffington and later in the film production of the same name, made in Canada.

 His years of stage credits include The Man Who Came to Dinner, Ashes, Arden!, Crossing Niagara and Trumpets and Raspberries for the MTC, Fortune in Men’s Eyes, Enter a Free Man and Cowardly Custard for the St Martin’s Theatre Company, The School for Scandal for the Tasmanian Theatre Company and a Sydney production of Jesus Christ Superstar, in which he took over the role of Herod from Reg Livermore.
 For the Hobart-based Theatre Royal Light Opera Company he directed Orpheus in the Underworld, The Beggar’s Opera and New Moon.